 Click or tap the Ampl/HighL button to set the parameter to "Ampl".
 "Ampl" is now highlighted.
 Click or tap its input field and use the pop-up numeric keypad to set the amplitude for ramp wave.
 Available units for amplitude include Vpp, Vrms, and dBm (not available in HighZ).
 For how to set the amplitude in Vrms or dBm, please refer to To Output Sine Wave.
 The amplitude for Ramp wave is 5 Vpp by default.
-The range of amplitude is related to the "Impedance" setting.
+The ranges of amplitude is limited by "Impedance" and "Frequency/Period" settings.
+For details, refer to Table 5.2 Range of Amplitude.

 Click or tap the button again to toggle the parameter to "HighL".
 High Level = Offset + Amplitude/2.
 The high level range is related to the low level setting value.
-That is, high level minus low level cannot exceed the current range of amplitude.
+That is, high level minus low level cannot exceed the current range of amplitude (Table 5.2 Range of Amplitude).